wertgarantie-ecom/bifrost-components/stories/documentation/ratingComponent/ratingComponent.md

 ## Configure the rating component

-The component behaves different depending on what attibutes are provided when included.
+The component behaves different depending on what attributes are provided when included.

 ### Fetch Data
 The component will fetch data from an endpoint that you can provide with the attribute `data-bifrost-uri`.
 If this attribute is not provided, the component will fetch from `"https://wertgarantie-bifrost-dev.herokuapp.com/wertgarantie/rating"` per default.